How To Participate in the 2018 Striper Cup:

 - Participants may submit a photo of their weighslip via text or email to email@example.com for faster leaderboard update, however the catch is not official until the original weighslip is received from the weighstation.

 - Weekly awards will be given to the largest fish each week in each division (Boat, Shore, Youth).
 Weeks follow a Monday to Sunday format.
 In the event of a tie in weekly or monthly awards, the first fish of record (first fish weighed in) will receive the prize.
+If there is no monthly winner, the next-heaviest fish that has not won a monthly will be named.
 Monthly winners draw for the Divisional Grand Prize.
 Boat and shore division runners-up receive Divisional Runners-up Prizes.

 - An individual can win only one monthly prize and only one weekly prize in the retained-fish categories.
 In the event that a participant wins a second month or second weekly prize, the prizes (and chance at the drawing) will go to the next-place angler until a new winner is awarded.